-Fixed-term contracts with different employers and the Dutch chain rule
+Fixed-term contracts in The Netherlands with different employers and the chain rule

 Suppose you have been working via a temporary employment contract, and you have a few fixed-term contracts behind you.
 You like it so much that the company that hired you would like to hire you.
 You start signing.
 So what should you look out for?